EdwardCalzia/Latex-Formulas/README.md

 # Latex-Formulas

-A list of important physics formulas
+A list of important physics formulas in LaTeX